hexdump0815/imagebuilder/doc/chromebooks/setting_gbb_flags.md

 ```
 should show that ccd is open

-now plugin suzyqcable to you chromebook
+now plugin suzyqcable to your chromebook or diffrent pc

+_Note. if you do this from diffrent pc, you run commands below on that pc, also this is linux only_

 _Note. it will only work plugged into one of chromebooks ports and in one orientation_